Low-Impact & Low-Cost Gift Ideas

 Create Memories Together

-What about going together to a musical, play or concert?
+What about going together to a musical, play, or concert?
 A day at the basketball or football game?
-What about giving someone a subscription to the opera season, giving you the excuse to get together every few months?
+When I lived in New York, my friends would buy us seasons tickets to a theater.
+No matter how busy life got, we knew we had a standing date every month or so.
 Discounts can be found if you plan ahead or don’t mind sitting farther back.

 Children are so easy in this regard.
-They appreciate almost anything (age-appropriate), and they don’t have complicated schedules to work around.
+They appreciate almost anything, and they don’t have complicated schedules to work around.

 Permission to Pamper